abhi3700/My_Learning-Typescript/README.md

 const randomName = eoslime.utils.randomName();
 console.log("Random name: " + randomName);		// => Random name: [object Promise]
 ```
+* Reason: The promise will always log pending as long as its results are not resolved yet.
+You must call .then on the promise to capture the results regardless of the promise state (resolved or still pending):
 * After:
 ```ts
 const eoslime = require('eoslime');